FazalPK/orange/README.md

-# Orange Lynx It html
+# Orange Lynx It
+# Html of Orange Lnx It